Running local agentic AI coding workflows without cloud subscriptions

 sudo ss -tunp | grep -E 'ollama|webui'

-The stack costs nothing per token, resets nothing weekly, and runs as long as the machine does.
+The stack costs nothing per token, resets nothing weekly, and keeps running as long as the machine does.